FOREX-Euro firms as ECB policymakers calm worries; Norwegian crown shoots up

 “But the euro/dollar correction back from 1.1900 after the ECB press conference does indicate that dollar selling may still have reached its limits for now,” Halpenny said.

 In fact, the U.S. currency was poised for a second week of gains, an index which tracks it against major currencies showed .
-The dollar gained overnight as jitters in U.S. equity markets had investors sticking to safer assets.
+The dollar gained overnight as jitters in U.S. equity markets had investors sticking to safer assets before giving way to allow the euro to shine.

 That prompted Norway to end its temporary relaxation of mortgage lending regulations at the end of September.